Whatsapp Icon

 Oats - a boon for cancer

-Oatmeal is one of several meals derived from oats, a complete grain rich in soluble fibre that is beneficial to heart and intestinal health.
+Oatmeal is one of several meals derived from oats, a complete grain rich in soluble fiber that is beneficial to the heart and intestinal health.
 Oats are high in dietary fibre and are thought to have more than many other cereals.
-Oats also have cholesterol-lowering effects, may aid in weight loss, and include antioxidants , which are known to have anti-inflammatory properties and lower blood pressure by boosting nitric oxide synthesis.
+Oats also have cholesterol-lowering effects, may aid in weight loss, and include antioxidants, which are known to have anti-inflammatory properties and lower blood pressure by boosting nitric oxide synthesis.

 Oatmeal is high in nutrients that might help your body cope with chemo.